 The concept behind the PostgreSQL Dump Import approach is to create a text file containing SQL commands that, when sent back to the server, will reconstruct the database in the same state as it was when the dump was performed.
 For this, PostgreSQL provides the pg_dump utility function.
 The PostgreSQL client application pg_dump is a standard PostgreSQL client (albeit a particularly clever one).
 This implies you can backup the database from any remote system that has access to the database.

-In this article, you will learn everything about ways to recover data with PostgreSQL Dump Import along with the process which you might want to carry out while using it to make the process run smoothly.
+In this article, you will learn everything about ways to recover data with pg_dump Import, along with the process that you might want to carry out while using it to make the process run smoothly.
 You will also learn about a No-code data pipeline to carry out this process.

 What is a PostgreSQL Database Dump?